modelteam-ai/modelteam.ai/README.md

 - Create `modelteam/repos` folder
 - Clone all the repositories you want to include in your profile to `modelteam/repos`
 - Run the following command to generate your profile
+  - **IMPORTANT: Run this in a night-time or when you are not using the computer as it will take some time and consume a lot of resources**
   - Generates PDF profile for your personal use and a JSON file for creating your modelteam.ai verified profile

 ```bash
 # Step 1